dalecurtis/image-decoder-api/explainer.md

 ## Non-Goals
 * Defining how authors may provide their own decoders for formats that are unsupported by the user agent.
   * E.g., &lt;img src="cats.pcx"&gt;.
-* Defining an ImageEncoder API; that's left for another explainer.
+* Defining an ImageEncoder API; that's left for another explainer and is already provided somewhat by the [Canvas.toBlob() API](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob).

 ## ImageDecoder API